-Using EXIF data to your advantage
+Using EXIF data to Geotag Photos

 Without even realizing it, when you take a picture using a digital camera, it captures all types of metadata that you don't know is there.
 This is called Exchangeable Image File Format, or EXIF data.
 It captures the file formats of the images and, in addition, finds much more information, including camera properties and GPS location.